bmc/py-sqlshell/README.md

 With the exception of `?`, which is an alias for `.help`, all of the non-SQL commands `sqlshell` supports start with `.`.

-Once you get into `sqlshell`, type `?` or `.help` at the prompt to see a list of the internal commands.
-Anything else you type is assumed to be SQL and passed along to the database.

 The currently supported commands are as follows. `.help` from within `sqlshell` provides more information on each one.